Sir the Baptist: Early life and ancestry

-Baptist was born William James Stovall and raised in the Bronzeville neighborhood on Chicago's South Side as the 20th child of the late family patriarch, Dr. James Benton Stovall.
-His father was born in 1924 on the land his family farmed and owned slaves, he later became a traveling pastor and Christian apologist, during the Great Migration.
+Sir the Baptist was born James Haven Stovall and raised in the Bronzeville neighborhood on Chicago's South Side as the 20th child of the late family patriarch James Benton Stovall.
+His father was born in 1924 on the land his family farmed and owned slaves; he later became a traveling pastor and Christian apologist, during the Great Migration, founding the Bright Star Church of God in Christ in Chicago.
 His mother Patricia Ann Harris, is a transatlantic missionary from roots of Sierra Leone who served communities in 17 countries with Baptist as he toured America and Europe.

-Baptist was the 13th generation to be baptized.
-His ancestors practiced the Baptist tradition on their transatlantic journey during the English Separatist movement in the 1600s.
-With his Stovall bloodline, the Protestant Reformation to the Church of England (Anglicans) during the separation from the Roman Catholic Church can be traced back for centuries.
-The first recorded baptism in Baptist's bloodline can be traced to George Stovall II in the year 1555, in Guildford, Sussex Co., England.

 Career

 Stage name

-Born into the Stovall lineage, his name, "Baptist" was adopted as a ceremonial name deriving from his father's occupation as a Baptist preacher.
+His name, "Baptist" was adopted as a ceremonial name deriving from his father's occupation as a Baptist preacher.
 His name, Sir, was ascribed during his parochial school years at Leo Catholic High School.
-Professionally, the epithet "Sir the Baptist" was used because his model for evangelizing Jesus Christ in the wild was adopted from the prophet, John the Baptist.
 Sir practiced ritualistic baptisms at music festivals in America and at 22 shows across Europe.

 Baptist worked as Director of Digital Marketing and Media for McDonald's campaigns at Leo Burnett Company, Inc. His work ranged from digital marketing, to writing music scores for a film that featured Meghan Markle, to jingles with Ira Antelis (Be Like Mike).
 After a dispute over the ownership to his publishing rights with the agency, he became homeless, and drove for Lyft until he signed a deal with Atlantic Records/Warner Music Group in New York City with Craig Kallman, Julie Greenwald and Michael Kyser.

 Baptist's conversion to Christianity was due to a marijuana experience, and that his debut release Saint or Sinner was a blueprint to the urban Christian believers.
 He has toured Europe with Nelly, Mary J. Blige, and August Alsina.